 1. The Legend of Zelda: Breath of the Wild

-Originally set to come out a few years ago on the Wii U, The Legend of Zelda: Breath of the Wild is now not only a Switch launch title, but also the system's flagship game.
-It's a sprawling open world adventure that's undeniably the biggest Zelda title yet.
+Originally set to come out on the Wii U, The Legend of Zelda: Breath of the Wild was not only a Switch launch title, but also the system's flagship game.
+It's a sprawling open-world adventure that's undeniably the biggest Zelda title yet.

 Discover more of what we thought of the Switch's best game in our Zelda review.

 Super Mario Odyssey is easily one of the best Mario games in a decade and Nintendo has crafted a game full of fun and surprises.

 It's a beautiful balancing act of classic gameplay and new features that makes Odyssey feel fresh but familiar.
 Cappy could've be a gimmicky addition but is actually a stroke of genius.
 Super Mario Odyssey is a must for Switch owners, young and old, and will no doubt go down as a classic.

 See what else we thought about Mario's open world adventure in our full Super Mario Odyssey review.